-ii.
-What is to be researched under the heading: Background This should include a brief statement of what is to be researched (i.e. the research problem), together with the key theoretical issues and debates that inform the research context.
-The scope of the research should iii.
-Why it is to be researched under the heading: Rationale and Significance of Research The reasons why the research is being undertaken, together with the usefulness of the possible research findings for practitioners and researchers in the field of study, and the potential contribution of such findings to scientific knowledge.

-iv.
-The research hypotheses or questions under the heading: Research Objectives The main objectives of the research should be listed, together with the key research questions and, where appropriate, key research assumptions, propositions and/or hypotheses.
+- ii.
+What is to be researched under the heading: Background - This should include a brief statement of what is to be researched (i.e. the research problem), together with the key theoretical issues and debates that inform the research context.
+The scope of the research should also be clearly specified. - iii.
+Why it is to be researched under the heading: Rationale and Significance of ResearchThe reasons why the research is being undertaken, together with the usefulness of the possible research findings for practitioners and researchers in the field of study, and the potential contribution of such findings to scientific knowledge. - iv.
+The research hypotheses or questions under the heading: Research ObjectivesThe main objectives of the research should be listed, together with the key research questions and, where appropriate, key research assumptions, propositions and/or hypotheses. - v.
+How it is to be researched under the heading: Research Methodology vi.
+What concepts, frameworks, or theories will guide your research under the heading: Conceptual Framework vii.
+What are the key ethical issues under the heading: Ethics Statement

-v.
-How it is to be researched under the heading: Research Methodology The general research method and specific analytical techniques to be used should be listed, and critical technical requirements relevant to the research should be specified.
+The general research method and specific analytical techniques to be used should be listed, and critical technical requirements relevant to the research should be specified.